Jteve-Sobs/arch-configs/README.md

-Install all packages in list and update system beforehand
+Install all packages in list and update system
 ```
 cd ~
 sudo pacman -Syu